 How We Evaluated the Best Team Communications Apps

 Many group communication apps in the market promise better collaboration among remote teams.
 As you might expect, some will stand out in features and capabilities.
 To determine the best team communication solutions, we evaluated each with these criteria points on the tabs below:

 15% of Overall Score

 We evaluated each provider’s pricing for their Pro plans and awarded more points to those with cheaper annual pricing.
+We also determined which was the best free team communication app amongst the providers and determined which free plan had the most to offer very small businesses and solopreneurs.
 We also considered the availability of a free trial since most small businesses look for this before adopting a new platform.

 We noted the basic collaboration features of the apps, including unlimited messaging to channels, group calls, and analytics.
-Third-party apps and integrations were also part of our consideration, as these enhance the communication capabilities of the tools.
+Third-party apps and integrations that enhance communications capabilities were also part of our consideration.

 We particularly focused on productivity tools, namely to-do lists and calendar management.
 We gave more points to providers that have polls and screen-sharing features.